 2017 – 2018 Clinical Practice Guidelines for OTs in WA

 In 2017 DOT(WA) established working parties and funded Project Officers to create clinical guidelines for the identification, assessment and intervention for Motor Dysgraphia and Developmental Coordination Disorder (DCD).
-The guidelines are in the final stages of review and will be published on this website once finalised.
+These guidelines have been published and can be viewed by members in Resources.

 2016 – 2018 Early Skills for Living and Learning Handouts